 Everyone has a chance of experiencing sleep inertia when they take a nap, especially if your nap lasts between 30 to 60 minutes.

-The best practice is to take a short power nap or lay down and sleep for at least 90 minutes to ensure your body completes a sleep cycle.
+The best practice is to take a short power nap, as any nap beyond 30 minutes will come with sleep inertia.
 However, it’s good to keep in mind that some research data has shown that longer naps can increase the chance of heart disease for those who suffer from metabolic syndrome.

 Napping five to seven hours before your scheduled bedtime can disturb those important circadian rhythms that keep us functioning.
 While napping is not the sole cause of insomnia, it can increase its effects on people.
 Those who never had trouble sleeping at night may experience restlessness when it’s bedtime if they overindulge in napping.

 If you find yourself tired during the day but can’t afford to take a nap, there are plenty of ways to help yourself fight the urge to sleep.

 - Moving around is a great way to get your blood flowing.
 Don’t be afraid to work standing up if your job allows you to do so.
 Take a 10-minute walk if you’re able to, it can improve cognitive function for up to two hours.